spardhax/ADS-Fall2023-Project2-ShinyApp-Group-1/README.md

 	+ Chencan Zou (cz2675)
  	+ Puqi Song (ps3387)

 + **Project summary**: We examined data from the [Hazard Mitigation Assistance Projects](https://www.fema.gov/openfema-data-page/hazard-mitigation-assistance-projects-v3) & [Hazard Mitigation Assistance Mitigated Properties](https://www.fema.gov/openfema-data-page/hazard-mitigation-assistance-mitigated-properties-v3) datasets.
 Our objective was to learn about the property actions taken in the US hazard mitigation projects.
-We looked at how these actions vary based on the type of hazard (floods/earthquakes/etc.), property foundation (slab on grade/elevation/etc.) and housing structure (residential/commercial/etc.).
+We looked at how these actions vary based on the type of hazard (floods/earthquakes/etc.) and housing structure (residential/commercial/etc.).
 Additionally, we analyzed funding trends over the years and predicted changes in the number of projects.
 We also conducted a detailed state-wise analysis to gain localized insights.
 Our analysis aims to answer the following questions:-

   + How do property actions differ for various mitigation programs?
   + How do building structure types differ for various mitigation programs?